Chart Color Schemes

 Infrastructure

-Banksia Park has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally
+Banksia Park has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally

-No factors influence a region's performance more than alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 0 projects that could impact this area.
-Key projects include Tea Tree Gully Sustainable Sewers Program, Northern Adelaide Transport Study, Northern Adelaide Irrigation Scheme (NAIS), and SA Public Housing Maintenance and Services Contracts, with the following list detailing those most relevant.
+No changes can influence a region's performance more than alterations to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include Tea Tree Gully Sustainable Sewers Program, Northern Adelaide Transport Study, Northern Adelaide Irrigation Scheme (NAIS), and SA Public Housing Maintenance and Services Contracts, with the following list detailing those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.